Sim4n6/plasoWiki/Maintainer-guide.md

 **TODO: add more text**

 ## API docs with Sphinx
 Plaso uses [sphinx](http://sphinx-doc.org/) to generate API documentation.
-The plaso configuration uses the [autodoc](http://sphinx-doc.org/ext/autodoc.html) plugin for automatic documentation generation, and the [napoleon](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/sphinxcontrib.napoleon.html) plugin to read our “google style” docstrings.
+The plaso configuration uses the [autodoc](http://sphinx-doc.org/ext/autodoc.html) plugin for automatic documentation generation, and the [napoleon](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/sphinxcontrib.napoleon.html) plugin to read our “Google style” docstrings.

 The configuration is stored [here](https://github.com/log2timeline/plaso/blob/master/docs/conf.py) and the actual HTML documentation is built and stored with readthedocs.org, as described below.
 The [merge_submit script](https://github.com/log2timeline/plaso/blob/master/utils/merge_submit.sh), which is run by the maintainers, triggers a [sphinx-apidoc](http://sphinx-doc.org/man/sphinx-apidoc.html) run, which will generate reStructured text files which readthedocs will use to generate the HTML docs.